ignacio/LuaNode/README.md

 ## Building #

-**LuaNode** can be compiled on Windows with Visual Studio 2008 or with GCC on Linux.
-Look on the `build` folder.
-At the moment, both VS projects and Makefiles are not usable without some heavy tweaking.
-Proper makefiles and projects (and also build instructions) will follow.
+**LuaNode** can be compiled on Windows, Linux and OSX, using [CMake](http://www.cmake.org/).
+Although there are makefiles and projects for Visual Studio in the `build` folder, they are not really meant for general use.
+Currently, the recommended way to build is by using CMake 2.6 or above.

+It is regularly built on:

+- Ubuntu 12.04 (precise)
+- Debian (squeeze, wheezy, jessie)
+- Windows 7, 8 and Server 2012 R2

 **LuaNode** depends on the following:

  - [Boost.Asio][5]
  - [OpenSSL][7]
- - [JSON4Lua][9]
  - [lunit][10]

 ### Debian installation #

+If you already have Lua, OpenSSL and Boost installed, you can use [CMake](http://www.cmake.org/) to build LuaNode (thanks to Michal Kottman).
+Just do:

+ - git clone git://github.com/ignacio/LuaNode.git
+ - cd LuaNode/build
+ - cmake ..
+ - cmake --build .

+ When building on ArchLinux, you need to change the install prefix, so the steps required are:

+ - git clone git://github.com/ignacio/LuaNode.git
+ - cd LuaNode/build
+ - cmake -DCMAKE_INSTALL_PREFIX=/usr ..
+ - cmake --build .

-The following has been tested on Ubuntu Desktop 10.10 / Debian testing.
+If you do not want to or cannot use CMake, the following has been tested on Ubuntu Desktop 10.10 / Debian testing.

  - Install Lua and libraries
-   - sudo apt-get install lua5.1 liblua5.1-0-dev liblua5.1-json
+   - sudo apt-get install lua5.1 liblua5.1-0-dev

  - Install OpenSSL
    - sudo apt-get install libssl-dev